 "When I filed on my homestead in 1907, there was no chance for me to make a living there and I persuaded another boy from Evanston, Illinois, where I had been born, to come out and file on another homestead about 3 miles away, and together by arranging the 40's that we took up our homesteads.
 We managed to enclose quite a little public land where we could run some cattle.
 In those days everybody was trying to get more public land to run their stock on and keep somebody else off of it; and we managed to do this and we bought some cattle in 1909."
 (Submitted on April 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on May 3, 2018.
-This page originally submitted on April 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 61 times since then.
+It was originally submitted on April 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 90 times since then and 8 times this year.
 Photos: 1, 2, 3, 4. submitted on April 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.